 The second element of ELMP allows offline Fast-Start Resources to set prices under shortage conditions.
 Shortages include transmission violations and operating reserves shortages.
 It is efficient for offline resources to set the price only when a) they are feasible (can be started quickly), and b) they are economic for addressing the shortage.
-However, when units that are either not feasible or not economic to start are allowed to set energy prices, the resulting prices will be inefficiently low.
+However, when units that are either not feasible or not economic to start set energy prices, the resulting prices will be inefficiently low.
 We review and discuss both of these reforms in this section.

-Figure A44 to Figure A46: ELMP Price Effects
+Figure A39 to Figure A41: ELMP Price Effects

-Figure A44 to Figure A46 summarize the effects of ELMP by showing the average upward effects via the online pricing, average downward effects via the offline pricing, and the frequency that the ELMP model altered the prices upward and downward.
+Figure A39 to Figure A41 summarize the effects of ELMP by showing the average upward effects via the online pricing, average downward effects via the offline pricing, and the frequency that the ELMP model altered the prices upward and downward.

-These metrics are shown for the system marginal price (i.e., the market-wide energy price) in the real-time market and day-ahead market, as well as for the LMP at the most effected locations (i.e., congestion-related effects).
-Additionally, to show the size of the ELMP price adjustments, in the tables below each of the first two figures show the size of the adjustments in those intervals that the ELMP model affected the price.
+These metrics are shown for the system marginal price (i.e., the market-wide energy price) in the real-time market and day-ahead market, as well as for the LMP at the most affected locations (i.e., congestion-related effects).
+Additionally, to show the size of the ELMP price adjustments, the tables below each of the first two figures show the size of the adjustments in those intervals that the ELMP model affected the price.

-Figure A44: Average Market-Wide Price Effects of ELMP
+Figure A39: Average Market-Wide Price Effects of ELMP Real-Time Market, 2019

-Figure A45: Average Market-Wide Price Effects of ELMP
+Figure A40: Average Market-Wide Price Effects of ELMP Day-Ahead Market, 2019

-Figure A46: Price Effects of ELMP at Most Affected Locations
+Figure A41: Price Effects of ELMP at Most Affected Locations